krsiakdaniel/portfolio-website-krsiak-cz/README-continuous-integration-deployment.md

 ---

-This workflow is triggered in 2 scenarios:
+This workflow is triggered:

-1. When a push is made to the `master` branch.
+- When a pull request is opened against the `master` branch.
-2. When a pull request is opened against `master` branch.
+- The workflow consists of a single job named `run-tests-playwright`.

-The workflow consists of a single job named `test`, which is executed on the latest version of Ubuntu.
+- The job is executed on the latest version of Ubuntu.

-The `test` job follows these steps:
+The `run-tests-playwright` job follows these steps:

 1. Checkout the repository using the `actions/checkout@v3` action.
 2. Setup Node.js environment using the `actions/setup-node@v3` action with Node.js version 18.